 Use butter and margarine sparingly.
 Even better, switch to reduced-fat margarine or try jelly on your bread, bagels, and other baked goods.

-Use "lite" or low-fat dairy products (milk, cheese, yogurt, or sour cream).
+Use light or low-fat dairy products.
+This includes milk, cheese, yogurt, or sour cream.
 Drink 1% or skim milk.
 You will still get the nutrients and taste but not the fat.

-When you make or buy a salad, a little bit of salad dressing, about 1 tablespoon, goes a long way.
-Even better, use "lite" or fat-free salad dressing.
-The same principle applies when using condiments, a little mayonnaise is all you need.
-Or use the "lite" or fat-free kind.
+A little bit of salad dressing goes a long way.
+Use just 1 tablespoon of dressing.
+Even better, use light or fat-free salad dressing.
+The same idea applies when using condiments.
+A little mayonnaise is all you need.
+Or use the light or fat-free kind.

-Choose the leanest cuts of meat such as beef round, loin, sirloin, pork loin chops, turkey, chicken, and roasts.
-All cuts with the name "loin" or "round" are lean.
+Choose the leanest cuts of meat.
+These include such as beef round, loin, sirloin, pork loin chops, turkey, chicken, and roasts.
+All cuts with the name loin or round are lean.
 If you cook it yourself, trim all visible fat and drain the grease.

-Choose healthy, quick, and easy-to-grab foods, like little bags or containers of ready-to-eat vegetables (celery sticks, cucumber wedges, cherry tomatoes, and the like).
-Or, make healthier choices for snacks that are store-bought, such as pretzels.
-Keep them with you in your briefcase, office, car, and home.
+Choose healthy, quick, and easy-to-grab foods.
+Try little bags or containers of ready-to-eat vegetables (such as celery sticks, cucumber wedges, cherry tomatoes, and baby carrots).
+Or make healthier choices for snacks that are store-bought, such as pretzels.
+Keep them with you in your briefcase, handbag, office, car, and home.

-Substitute low-fat or fat-free baked goods, cookies, and ice cream.
+Choose low-fat or fat-free baked goods, cookies, and ice cream.
 They still taste great.
 Cut down on the portion size and how often you eat these items.
-Or, choose fruit.
+Or choose fruit.
 It tastes great, is filling, and provides energy.

 Eat when you are hungry and stop when you are full.
 Take smaller portions.
 Never go back for seconds.

-Typical restaurant servings are often twice the size of a single serving.
-When dining out or ordering in, ask for half of a serving or a "doggy bag."
-That way you will not be as full, and you can have some tomorrow.
+Think small when dining out.
+Restaurant servings are often twice the size of a single serving.
+When dining out or ordering in, ask for half of a serving or a doggy bag.
+That way you won’t be as full, and you can have some tomorrow.

-Fast food does not have to be high in fat and calories if you are careful.
+Be careful when ordering fast food.
+Fast food doesn’t have to be high in fat and calories.
 Try ordering a lean roast beef or grilled chicken sandwich.
-Keep the portions to regular and small.
-No "double" anything or "going large."
+Stick with regular and small portion sizes.
 Order items without the cheese.

 Regular exercise is critical to effectively manage your weight.
-Here are some exercise tips for maintaining a healthy weight:
+Here are some exercise tips for staying at a healthy weight:

-Physical activity need not be strenuous to achieve health benefits.
-No matter what your age, you can benefit from a moderate amount of physical activity, preferably daily.
-The same moderate amount of activity can be obtained in longer sessions of moderately intense activities (such as 30 minutes of brisk walking) as in shorter sessions of more strenuous activities (such as 15 to 20 minutes of jogging).
+Exercise doesn’t have to be hard.
+Physical activity doesn’t have to be strenuous to give you health benefits.
+No matter what your age, you can benefit from a medium amount of physical activity.
+Do this each day if possible.
+You can reach a medium amount of activity in longer sessions of moderately intense activities (such as 30 minutes of brisk walking).
+You can also reach it in shorter sessions of more strenuous activities (such as 15 to 20 minutes of jogging).

-If you have been inactive, you should start with short intervals (5 to 10 minutes) of physical activity and gradually build up to the desired level of activity.
+Start with short bursts of activity.
+If you have not been active, you should start with short intervals (5 to 10 minutes) of physical activity.
+Slowly build up to the activity level you want to achieve.

-If you are older than 50 and plan to begin a program of vigorous physical activity, first talk with your health care provider to be sure you do not have heart disease or other health problems.
+If you’re older, see your provider first.
+If you are older than 50 and plan to begin a program of vigorous physical activity, first talk with your healthcare provider.
+This is to be sure you don’t have heart disease or other health problems.

-Start slow and increase the exercise intensity as your strength and endurance grow.
+Start slow.
+Increase the exercise intensity as your strength and endurance grow.

-Do exercises that you will enjoy.
+Do things that you enjoy.
 If you like to walk and talk with friends, find a partner and develop a walking routine.
 If you want to release stress-related energy or anxiety, try kick boxing.
 The point is to get involved in an exercise program you will enjoy!

-Finally, choose to be active throughout the day.
-Use the stairs instead of the elevator; do wall pushups while you wait for the breakfast coffee to brew; park at the far end of the parking lot and walk briskly to the building.
-Even small changes — when consistently done — can make a big difference in your overall fitness level.
+Find ways to be active throughout the day.
+Use the stairs instead of the elevator.
+Do wall pushups while you wait for the breakfast coffee to brew.
+Park at the far end of the parking lot and walk briskly to the building.
+Even small changes—when done regularly—can make a big difference in your overall fitness level.